tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 Static sites are becoming more and more common thing now a days, there are even some bloggers presume that static sites is the future of the web, personally I couldn't agree more.
 Why? because what is the real matters to any website owner is his content only, everything else comes next.
 So why bother make OS-size website with plugins, database, and programming framework (like java, .NET...) only to serve few pages of yours and end up with vulnerable site to the cyber attacks and malware infections.

 ### 1.2.
-How to Build a static site?
+How to Build a Satic Site?

-OK then, How are you going to build a static site?
+OK then, how are you going to build a static site?
 Well, first of all you need to lean how to code with HTML and Javascript... wait WHAT?!
 ... just kidding! :)

 What you actually need to do is to pick one of static site generators which will take care of the coding stuff and let you focus on your content only.
 The most popular SSGs these days are Jekyll, Middleman, Roots, and Hugo.
 To me Jekyll is my favorite, like this site is build on it!

-So now how it works? first you need to follow the SSGs instructions, as for [jekyll](https://jekyllrb.com/docs/installation), you need to have ruby on your machine as described in above line, then you install bundler/jekyll gems.
+So now how it works?
+First you need to follow the SSGs instructions, as for [jekyll](https://jekyllrb.com/docs/installation), you need to have ruby on your machine as described in above line, then you install bundler/jekyll gems.
 Next everything becomes very easy, with three magic words on your terminal you can build your entire site project:

 ```shell
 jekyll new myblog